The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Yes.
 If you entered the United States through parole and you are still in parole status, you will need a permanent immigration status.
 This is true regardless of the stage of your visa application when your evacuation occurred.

 Application to Adjust Status - Form I-485

-Once you have received COM approval and either 1) confirmed that you do not need to file an I-360 or 2) if you do need to file an I-360, you have received a form I-797 confirming that your I-360 petition has been approved, you can file the form I-485 with the U.S. Citizenship and Immigration Services (USCIS).
+Once you have received COM approval and either 1) confirmed that you do not need to file an I-360 or 2) confirmed that you do need to file an I-360 and you have received a form I-797 confirming that your I-360 petition has been conditionally approved, you can file the form I-485 with the U.S. Citizenship and Immigration Services (USCIS).

 SIV applicants in the United States file the form I-485 to ask to receive lawful permanent resident status.
 This is also called green card status.
 Having permanent resident status or green card status means that you:

 - Can work in the United States.

 - Can petition for certain family members to join you in the U.S. See IRAP’s guides about family reunification here.

 - Eventually can apply to become a U.S. citizen.
 To learn more about how to become a U.S. citizen, see the U.S. government’s guide to U.S. citizenship here.